 The Adams County Historical Society is closed until Spring, 2023 as we transition to our new Museum, Archives, and Education Center facility.
 Our archival holdings are currently being packed for the move and reorganization into our new home, so we are not able to retrieve items or process research requests at this time.
 We are sorry for this inconvenience and hope you will check in with us next year when we can resume our normal services.

-The Adams County Historical Society is located at the Wolf House, 368 Springs Avenue, on the south end of the Lutheran Theological Seminary Campus at Gettysburg.
-Please park along Springs Avenue.
-Our facility is handicap-accessible through the rear entrance.
-All other patrons must enter via the front door.
+The Adams County Historical Society is located at the Wolf House, 368 Springs Avenue, on the southern end of the United Lutheran Seminary Campus at Gettysburg.
+Free parking is available along Springs Avenue.
+Our facility is handicap-accessible through a side entrance.

-Finally, the ACHS is known for its Battle of Gettysburg Research Room and Library where authors and Civil War enthusiasts can utilize rare collections of Gettysburg-related materials.
-The crown jewel of this room is our collection of hundreds of civilian accounts of the Battle of Gettysburg and Lincoln’s 1863 visit.
-This collection has been widely used by authors and students of the battle in books, papers, and other published materials.
+ACHS is known for its Battle of Gettysburg Research Library where authors and Civil War enthusiasts utilize rare collections of Gettysburg-related materials.
+A highlight of this resource is our collection of over 300 civilian accounts of the Battle of Gettysburg and Lincoln’s Gettysburg Address.
+This compilation has been widely used by authors and students of the battle in hundreds of books, articles, and other published materials.

-Below: The Wolf House (1883), headquarters of the Adams County Historical Society.
+Below: The Wolf House (1883), current headquarters of the Adams County Historical Society.